qhquanghuy/poc-evmlike-crawler/README.md

 - First, start containers (geth, db).
 There is no retry feature so we must wait for a while to sync blockchain data then start the application

-- Price on DEX only, still cannot figure out how to calculate price in book-order exchange from on-chain data.
+- Price on DEX only, still cannot figure out how to calculate price in order-book exchange from on-chain data.

 ## About the Data